top of page

 Introduction: The Evolution of Robotic Knee Replacement with Minimally Invasive Mini Subvastus Muscle Sparing Rapid Recovery Technique in India

 Total knee replacement has evolved significantly over the past two decades.
-Traditional jig-based techniques, although effective, depend heavily on manual alignment and intramedullary referencing.
-With increasing demand for precision, personalization, and faster recovery, robotic systems and muscle-sparing approaches have reshaped knee arthroplasty.
+Traditional jig-based techniques, while effective, rely heavily on manual alignment and intramedullary referencing.
+As the demand for precision, personalization, and faster recovery increases, robotic systems and muscle-sparing approaches have reshaped knee arthroplasty.

-Robotic Knee Replacement with Minimally Invasive Mini Subvastus Muscle Sparing Rapid Recovery Technique represents an integration of three critical principles:
+Robotic Knee Replacement with Minimally Invasive Mini Subvastus Muscle Sparing Rapid Recovery Technique embodies three critical principles:

 • Precision alignment through robotic assistance